liferay/liferay-docs/discover/portal/articles/130-forms/02-managing-form-entries.markdown

 ## Viewing Form Entries [](id=viewing-form-entries)

 When users fill out forms, they're generating data.
-You're going to want to see it at some point.
+You'll want to see it at some point.

 1. From the Menu, navigate back to the *Content* &rarr; *Forms* section of The Lunar Resort site.